snowplow-archive/infobright-ruby-loader/README.md

 1. With `--control` to load a set of tables from a set of files
 2. With `--db`, `--table` and `--folder` to load all the files from a specific directory into a specific table

-As an added bonus, if you are using a control file you can specify the asterisked parameters at the command-line to override the settings found in the control file.
+As an added bonus, if you are using a control file you can still specify the asterisked parameters at the command-line, to override the settings found in your control file.

-### Via its API
+### From your own application

 Usage instructions to come.